 The MEDfOR programme offers a MSc degree that is fully recognized in all the participating countries.
 It requires the completion of studies encompassing 120 credits (ECTS) over a period of two years in the MEDfOR Consortium universities.
-This corresponds to 3 semesters of coursework plus a Winter School and 1 semester of Master dissertation.
+This corresponds to 3 semesters of coursework plus a Winter School and 1 semester to develop the Master dissertation.
 The official language of MEDfOR is English.
 The MEDfOR Master design complies with the Bologna qualification standards (2nd Cycle).

+Year 1

-Year 1 1 st Semester 2 nd Semester 18 or 24 ECTs 6 ECTs 9 ECTs 18 or 24 ECTs 3 ECTs (I) (II) (III) (I) (II) Design and mobility Coursework at the UL Coursework at the UL E-learning class by the UP Coursework at the UdL E-learning class by the UVa Coursework at the UdL Coursework at the UP Coursework at the UP by the OP
+1 st Semester 2 nd Semester

+18 or 24 ECTs ECTs 6 ECTs 9 ECTs 18 or 24 ECTs 3 ECTs

+(I) (II) (III) (I) (II)

+Coursework at the UL Coursework at the UL E-learning class by the UP

+Design and mobility Coursework at the UdL E-learning class by the UVa Joint Winter Module in UVa Coursework at the UdL

+Coursework at the UP Coursework at the UP

-Year 2 Summer break 3 rd Semester 4 th Semester 30 ECTs (V) 0 ECTs 30 ECTs (IV) Specialization coursework at the: Multiple criteria decision support systems for Mediterranean forest management planning in ULisboa Optional Social and Environmental responsibility in Mediterranean forestry in U Padua Thesis work and Summer Event Internship Addressing risks in Mediterranean forest management planning - the case of fire in U Lleida with consultati on panel Adaptive forestry strategies to provide goods and services while coping with global change challenge in U Valladolid Advanced tools for sustainable management of Mediterranean forests in U Tuscia Ecosystem based multi-use forest management planning in Mediterranean forests in U Karadeniz Mediterranean Sustainable Forest Management - An Institutional Economics Approach in U Catholic Porto
+Year 2 Summer break 3 rd Semester 0 ECTs 30 ECTs (IV) Specialization coursework ^{1,3} at the: Multiple criteria decision support systems for Mediterranean forest management planning in ULisboa Optional Social and Environmental responsibility in Mediterranean forestry in U Padua Internship Addressing risks in Mediterranean forest management planning - the case of fire in U Lleida Thesis with consultati Adaptive forestry strategies to provide goods and services while coping with global change challenge in U Valladolid work ^{2,3} and Summer Event on panel Advanced tools for sustainable management of Mediterranean forests in U Tuscia Ecosystem based multi-use forest management planning in Mediterranean forests in U Karadeniz Mediterranean Sustainable Forest Management - An Institutional Economics Approach in U Catholic Porto

 Course structure.
 MEDfOR teaching approach and mobility component.
 (I) 42 credits (ECTS) Graduate-level subprogrammes; (II) 6 credits (ECTS) E-learning transversal courses; (III) 9 credits (ECTS) Winter School; (IV) 30 credits (ECTS) Specialization sub-programmes; (V) Dissertation.
-UL -University of Lisbon, UdL - University of Leida, UP - University of Padua, UT - University of Tuscia, UVa -University of Valladolid, KTU - Karadeniz Technical University, UCP - Portuguese Catholic University. (in cooperation with other Partner or Associate institution; may be conducted in any of the institutions that are members of the MEDfOR consortium; Either the specialization coursework or the thesis work will have to be conducted in a country other than the one where the student completed the 42 credits (ECTS) graduatelevel subprogramme in the 1st year.
+UL -University of Lisbon, UdL - University of Lleida, UP - University of Padua, UT - University of Tuscia, UVa -University of Valladolid, KTU - Karadeniz Technical University, UCP - Portuguese Catholic University.
+(1in cooperation with other Partner or Associate institution; 2may be conducted in any of the institutions that are members of the MEDfOR consortium; 3Either the specialization coursework or the thesis work will have to be conducted in a country other than the one where the student completed the 42 credits (ECTS) graduate-level subprogramme in the 1st year.
 The thesis may be prepared in the framework of an internship supported by an associated partner or by a stakeholder.